andreia-oca/dart_fullstack_chat_with_chatgpt/README.md

 2. Login on the genezio platform: `genezio login`
 3. Clone this repo: `git clone https://github.com/andreia-oca/dart_fullstack_chat_with_chatgpt`
 4. Head to the server directory and test it locally with: `genezio local`
-5. When you are happy with the local version, deploy it on our infrastracture with: `genezio deploy`
+5. When you are happy with the local version, deploy it on our infrastructure with: `genezio deploy`
 6. Brag about it to your friends!
 You can share the frontend link to your friends and colleagues and let them play around with your new features.

 ## Learn more